Dan Kolov: Losses

-Kolov has 0 registered losses in official matches.
+Kolov has 3 registered losses in official matches.

 Return to Bulgaria

 After 30 years in a foreign country, he came back to Bulgaria and was greeted as a national hero.
 Throughout his whole career, he was asked many times to change his citizenship to American.
 He refused it with the words: "Dan Kolov is Bulgarian".
 Kolov remained proud Bulgarian until his death and was famous for his words: "I feel strong, because I am Bulgarian".
 For him, his motherland was the most holy and sacred thing.
 He is remembered for helping many Bulgarian people in the country and abroad.
 He gave all of his money to charities.
 The first Bulgarian airplane for the National Bulgarian Post was donated by him.

 Having returned home, he spent most of his time establishing wrestling clubs by training young people, but continued to compete professionally until the last years of his life.
 He also arranged many wrestling matches in Sofia and donated all the profits.
 He is also famous with another saying, upon his return to Bulgaria, he was asked if he wanted someone to take him home by carriage, to which he replied: "I left home walking, I will go home walking!".

-The new communist government, after 9 September 1944, awarded him with the high accolade "Honoured Master of Sport".
+The new communist government, after 9 September 1944, awarded him with the high accolade "Honoured Master of Sport" posthumously.

 In 1962, the Bulgarian Wrestling Federation organised an international freestyle wrestling tournament named after him to commemorate his memory.

 In 1999, it was produced the movie about his life Dan Koloff - The King of Wrestling.